clicksilver/elden-ring-attack-rating-calculator/README.md

 python main.py --name "Dagger" --affinity "Flame Art" 10 20 30 10 15 40
 ```

+# To Do

+* Passive Effects like Blood, Frost, Poison, etc
+* Sorcery and Incantation Scaling

 # Credit

 All the formulas and calculation comes from the creators of this spreadsheet: